 SEC.
 11. The State shall adopt an integrated and comprehensive approach to health development which shall endeavor to make essential goods, health and other social services available to all the people at affordable cost.
-There shall be priority for the needs of the underprivileged, sick, elderly, disabled, women, and children.
-The State shall endeavor to provide free medical care to paupers.
+There shall be priority for the needs

-SEC.
-12. The State shall establish and maintain an effective food and drug regulatory system and undertake appropriate health manpower development and research, responsive to the country's health needs and problems.
+- SEC.
+12. The State shall establish and maintain an effective food and drug regulatory system and undertake appropriate health manpower development and research, responsive to the country's health needs and problems. - SEC.

-SEC.
 13. The State shall establish a special agency for disabled persons for their rehabilitation, self-development and self-reliance, and their integration into the mainstream of society.